frederic-perez/AmE-dictionary/data/idioms.md

 __holy crickets__ An exclamation of surprise, shock, or astonishment.
 __holy smoke__ What a surprise. _Holy smoke!
 Look at all of those geese!_
 __home, James (, and don’t spare the horses)__ A humorous directive for a driver to take one home directly and without delay.
+__honest injun__ An expression used to emphasize the veracity of one’s statement.
+Based on a colloquial spelling of “Indian” (i.e., Native American).
+One of many expressions often considered offensive for making reference to Native American stereotypes or tropes.
+Primarily heard in US. _I swear it wasn’t me who broke the lamp, honest injun!_
 __honest to Pete__ Honestly; truly; genuinely.
 An expression used to emphasize the veracity of one’s statement, “Pete” here is a substitution of the word “God,” so as to avoid potential blasphemy.
 __honey-do list__ A list or collection of tasks or jobs one has been requested to perform or undertake, especially household duties or jobs, given to a person by their spouse or romantic partner.
 __honey-mouthed__ Smooth, soothing, and sweet in voice, especially in a persuasive or seductive manner or intent.